Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 From version 12.0 HDRP sets the **Ambient Mode** parameter in the **Visual Environment** volume component to **Dynamic** by default.
 This might impact existing projects where no default volume profile overrides the **Ambient Mode** parameter.
 To change this behavior:
 1. Add a **Visual Environment** component to the default volume profile.
 2. Change the **Ambient Mode** to **Static**.

+## Custom Pass

+Starting from HDRP 14.x, the default custom color buffer format changed from R8G8B8A8_SNorm to R8G8B8A8_UNorm.
+The old option is still available in the custom color format so you can revert back to the SNorm format if you need to.